blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

     ![The stretch database report is shown with ResellerSales highlighted.](images/hands-on-lab/2019-03-20-12-21-30.png "Stretch Configured Tables")

 8. Click the dropdown under Migration State.
 Notice that you have the option to pause the outbound migration.

 9. Launch a new Query tab and execute the following code to programmatically monitor space used in Azure and locally.

-    ```
+    ```sql
     sp_spaceused 'Sales.ResellerSales', @mode = 'REMOTE_ONLY'
     GO
     sp_spaceused 'Sales.ResellerSales', @mode = 'LOCAL_ONLY'
     GO
     ```

 10. You may also change the scope of a query.

-    ```
+    ```sql
     SELECT COUNT(*) FROM [Sales].[ResellerSales] WITH (REMOTE_DATA_ARCHIVE_OVERRIDE = REMOTE_ONLY)
     ```

 ## Summary

 In this exercise, you implemented an archive solution with Stretch Database.
 First, you reviewed the table compatibility by using the Enable Database for Stretch wizard.
 You then configured your database and table via T-SQL to archive data satisfied by a stretch predicate.
 Finally, you reviewed the progress, status and space used locally and in Azure via the built-in management tools

 ## Exercise 3: Build SQL Availability Group for Database Disaster Recovery